Main editorial office: email@example.com

 Ross is an assistant professor of geophysics at the California Institute of Technology, USA.
 He received a Ph.D. in geophysics from the University of Southern California in 2016.
 His research interests are concentrated in earthquake seismology and emphasize the use of machine learning and statistics to better understand earthquakes and faults.
 His work has focused on high-resolution imaging of fault zones, analyzing the dynamics of seismicity, and the relationship between fault structure and the earthquake source process.

-Ye is a professor at Sun Yat-sen University in China.
-She received her Ph.D. from University of California Santa Cruz in 2015, her master’s from Institute of Geology and Geophysics, Chinese Academy of Sciences in 2011, and her B.S. degree from the University of Science and University of Science and Technology of China in 2008.
+Ye is an associate professor at Southern University of Science and Technology in China.
+She received her Ph.D. from University of California Santa Cruz in 2015, her master’s degree from Institute of Geology and Geophysics, Chinese Academy of Sciences in 2011, and her B.S. degree from the University of Science and University of Science and Technology of China in 2008.
 Her research interests include earthquake physics, seismotectonics and Earth’s deep structure.